Demographics of Saint Petersburg: Ethnicity

 Saint Petersburg has always been populated mostly by Russians, albeit with several sizeable ethnic minorities, such as Germans, Ukrainians, Finns, and people from Eastern Europe, among others.
-In 1800 an estimated 200 to 300 thousand lived in the city.
-After the emancipation of serfs in 1861, former serfs started arriving to the capital as workers, boosting population from half a million to 1439.6 thousand recorded in the census of 1900.
+In 1800 an estimated 200 to 300 thousand people lived in the city.
+After the emancipation of serfs in 1861, former serfs started arriving to the capital as workers, boosting population from half a million to nearly 1.3 million as recorded in the census of 1897.